-June 2020 studyfound that COVID-19 wasn’t linked to exacerbation of severe asthma, possibly because drugs used to manage asthma inhibit viral replication.
+June 2020 studyfound that COVID-19 wasn’t linked to worsening severe asthma, possibly because drugs used to manage asthma inhibit viral replication.

 - The increased risk of hospitalization in people with moderate to severe asthma is largely because people with moderate to severe asthma are

-older, and the fact that COVID-19 risks are greater for that population.
+older, and COVID-19 risks are greater for that population.

-May 2021 studyfound a slightly reduced asthma exacerbation frequency since the start of the pandemic.
-However, people with asthma have more anxiety about getting COVID-19.
+May 2021 studyfound slightly less cases of worsening asthma since the start of the pandemic.
+However, people with asthma may have more anxiety about getting COVID-19.

-Despite the fact that research hasn’t found that having mild asthma elevates your risk of getting COVID-19, it’s still important for people with asthma to take precautions to avoid illness, and to make sure they take all their asthma medications as prescribed.
+Despite the fact that research hasn’t found that having mild asthma increases your risk of getting COVID-19, it’s still important for people with asthma to take precautions to avoid illness and to make sure they take all their asthma medications as prescribed.

 Asthma doesn’t have a cure, but a combination of breathing exercises and medications can treat it.
 Some medications are quick-acting and treat asthma attacks, while others are for long-term management.